ansible/awx/docs/auth/saml.md

 Below, the corresponding AWX configuration:
 ```
 {
-  "saml_attr": "member-of",
+  "users": "member-of",
-  "saml_admin_attr": "administrator-of",
+  "admins": "administrator-of",
   "remove": true,
   'remove_admins': true
 }
 ```
-**saml_attr:** The SAML attribute name where the organization array can be found.
+**users:** The SAML attribute name where the organization array can be found.

-**remove:** Set this to `true` to remove a user from all organizations before adding the user to the list of Organizations.
+**remove_users:** Set this to `true` to remove a user from all organizations before adding the user to the list of Organizations.
 Set it to `false` to keep the user in whatever Organization(s) they are in while adding the user to the Organization(s) in the SAML attribute.

-**saml_admin_attr:** The SAML attribute name where the organization administrators' array can be found.
+**admins:** The SAML attribute name where the organization administrators' array can be found.

 **remove_admins:** Set this to `true` to remove a user from all organizations that they are administrators of before adding the user to the list of Organizations admins.
 Set it to `false` to keep the user in whatever Organization(s) they are in as admin while adding the user as an Organization administrator in the SAML attribute.